StorXNetwork/Storage-Node/README.md

 **Warning:**

 - Underperformance can lead to disqualification of nodes, which can lead to No ‘hosting and staking rewards’.
 Repeated low reputation can lead to a penalty; Staked SRX might be burned as a penalty as it may harm StorX Storage Network.
-- Any SRX that you stake for Farmer/Storage Node on StorX Network is liable to be slashed, meaning that an insecure or improper setup may result in loss of reputation leading to slashing of Farmer/Storage Node on StorX Network.
+- Any SRX that you stake for Storage Node on StorX Network is liable to be slashed, meaning that an insecure or improper setup may result in loss of reputation leading to slashing of Storage Node on StorX Network.

 -----